 1.1.3.
-Write another word with the same pronunciation but a different spelling in the blank given opposite to the following words. (one is done for you)
+Write another word with the same pronunciation of the word but a different spelling in the blank given opposite to the following words. (one is done for you)

 a. write: right b. so

 c. break d. might

 e. team f. bear